amitsubhashchejara/Hyperactive/docs/source/installation.rst

 Python Version Support
 ----------------------

-Hyperactive officially supports:
+Hyperactive officially supports Python |python_versions_list|.

-- Python 3.10
-- Python 3.11
-- Python 3.12
-- Python 3.13
-- Python 3.14 (with some optional dependency limitations)

 .. note::

+   The supported Python versions are automatically extracted from the project's ``pyproject.toml`` classifiers.

    Some optional integrations (sktime, PyTorch) may have more restrictive Python version requirements.
 Check the specific package documentation